5 Roadblocks the Tiny House Movement Faces

 Many people who need tiny houses the most also struggle to obtain financing.
 Most traditional mortgage lenders won’t touch this property type unless it falls into the luxury category — pricing it comparable with a standard build.
 That’s not a feasible amount for many seeking affordable housing to pay.

 While you can get an unsecured or RV loan to finance your project, you need good credit.
-Your score typically needs to meet or exceed 670 — a number that those who have had to use debt to finance daily bills often lack.
+Your score typically needs to be or exceed 670 — a number those who have had to use debt to finance daily bills often lack.

 Why the difference?
 Lenders make money when they can sell your property at a profit, whether through foreclosure or passing ownership to another.
-Traditional mortgage brokers worry that tiny houses will lose value.
-Furthermore, THOWs depreciate like any other vehicle, meaning their value decreases instead of increasing with time.
+Traditional mortgage brokers worry tiny houses will lose value due to weak future demand, potentially leaving them with cheap collateral to sell when borrowers default.

 4. Parking Woes